Back to top

 Stats/Data

 The Heading Home Ramsey (HHR) Data Dashboard is a collection of seven prioritized measures by the HHR Governing Board (GB).
-The dashboard is available on this HHR webpage and also the Ramsey County Open Data Portal webpage.
+The dashboard is housed on the Ramsey County Open Data Portal.

 • Measure 1: How many people are experiencing homelessness in Emergency Shelter/Street Outreach (ES/SO) Programs?

-• Measure 2: How long are families and singles on the waiting list after they've been assessed for housing in Coordinated Entry (as of 2/2/2021)?
+• Measure 2: How long are families and singles on the waiting list after they've been assessed for housing in Coordinated Entry?

 • Measure 4: How much of each type of housing is available across the continuum?